auridian/auridiumdottech/content/roadmap.md

 ### Phase 3: nex/acc part 2 (Fall 02025 and beyond)

 - The future is hard to predict.
 An early Nexus will probably have hit AGI by then.
 Sit back and enjoy the ride.
-- (A whole lot of TBD).
+- (A whole lot of TBD)
-- Enterprise version probably.
+- Enterprise version
+- Light mode

 ## Join the Journey